TylorS/typed-test/README.md

 For more advanced configurations, and for sharing configuration with our Editor extensions, it is possible to specify a `.typed-test.ts` configuration file which allows more flexibility and options.
 The configuration file is to be written in TypeScript, to allow type-checking of the configuration itself.

+When running from the CLI, any CLI flags will override the corresponding options found in your configurations.

 ```typescript
 import { Options } from '@typed/test'